Contents

 Studies show that a diet rich in nutritious foods can improve brain function and reduce the risk of cognitive decline.

-A study carried out by Felice Jacka explored the impact of diet in existing mental illness.
+A study carried out by Felice Jacka explored the impact of diet in existing mental illness and brain health issues.
 Those that were being prescribed drugs or therapy for moderate to severe depression were approached to take part.

 The results were staggering.